Jim Lyttle

-James Lawrence Lyttle Jr. (born May 20, 1946) is a former American professional baseball player from Logan, Indiana.
+James Lawrence Lyttle Jr. (born May 20, 1946) is an American former professional baseball player from Logan, Indiana.
 He played as an outfielder for the New York Yankees, Chicago White Sox, Montreal Expos, and Los Angeles Dodgers of the Major League Baseball (MLB).
 He also played seven seasons of baseball in Nippon Professional Baseball (NPB) with the Hiroshima Toyo Carp and Nankai Hawks.

 Early life

 Jim Lyttle was a remarkable multi-sport athlete who achieved fame in Southeastern Indiana.
-A four-sport athlete at North Dearborn High School; he recorded a school-record 1,072 career points, leading the Vikings to a 57-13 record * the first three sectional championships in school history in his three seasons.
+A four-sport athlete at North Dearborn High School; he recorded a basketball school-record 1,072 career points, leading the Vikings to a 57-13 record * the first three sectional championships in school history in his three seasons.
 He was named all-conference, all-sectional and all-regional each three times, while also achieving widespread acclaim in baseball.
 He chose a scholarship to Florida State University because it represented the chance to play basketball and baseball (he averaged 14.1 points as a freshman and 12.4 points as a sophomore – scoring in double figures in 20 of 26 games) while also earning 1st team All-American baseball honors and being selected by the New York Yankees’ with the 10th pick in the 1st round of the 1966 amateur draft.

 Professional career

 Major League Baseball career

 Lyttle graduated from Florida State University, and was drafted in the first round of the 1966 amateur draft by the New York Yankees.
 He made his major league debut with the Yankees in 1969, and recorded a .310 batting average in 87 games in 1970.
 He was traded to the Chicago White Sox in 1971, and played in 42 games as a defensive backup with the White Sox before being sent off to various teams from 1973 to 1974.
-He spent three years with the Montreal Expos, and ended his major league career with the Los Angeles Dodgers in 1976.
+He spent parts of four years with the Montreal Expos, then ended his major league career with the Los Angeles Dodgers in 1976.